erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 For each crane we will model a slab of concrete whose weight matches the maximum load of the crane.
 The proportions of the slabs will be constant.
 Let us assume the density of concrete as 2,400 kg/m$^3$ and the slab proportions as 5, 0.1, 2 in X, Y, Z respectively.
-Since the center of gravity of the payload won't lie in the point of rotation (the hook) we assume an offset equal to the size in Z.
+Since the center of gravity of the payload won't lie in the point of rotation (the hook) the following assumes an offset equal to the size in Z.
-Using the parallel axis theorem this gives us the inertia listed in @Fig:inertia-data.
+Using the parallel axis theorem this results in the inertia listed in @Fig:inertia-data.

 ![Example payload inertia assuming constant density (2,400 kg/m^3), proportions (5, 0.1, 2) and a weight stemming from the max load of the associated crane.
 We also assume the CoG to be offset by the Z-size from the point of rotation.](./figures/inertia-data.png){ #fig:inertia-data }

 ## Process Torques and Forces

-Given the initial motivation of this work to hang a robot from a crane, we use a robot as the model for a process generating torques and forces to be compensated by the CMGs.
+Given the initial motivation of this work to stabilize a robot hanging from a crane, we use a robot as the model for a process generating torques and forces to be compensated by the CMGs.
 Since a robot is a generic motion provider that can provide a wide set of movements, several paths were created in an attempt to provide a representative set.
 These paths are: